nissant/dgi-portfolio-tracker/README.md

 # dgi-portfolio-tracker

 A dividend growth portfolio tracker program that allows you to trace the movements of your individual holdings and get key metrics.
+A portfolio simulation sheet can be generated as well based on last years metrics.

 ## Getting Started